realA10001986/Dash-Gauges/DIY/README.md

 <img width="985" alt="Simpson meters" src="img/simpson_catalog.png">

-They also re-used other codes (such as "SK 525-447") for a variety of meters, so that isn't an ID of a specific model either.

 The only Simpson meters that came with illumination - apart from the Roentgens meters - were apparently their VU meters, models 49 (not listed above as they pre-date the catalog) and 142 (10470, 10540).
 Model 49 has the correct front dimensions - as long as its build date is something around the 1950s or earlier; later models, unfortunately using the same model number, look entirely different.

-I was lucky to score a **Simpson model 49L VU-meter** with the movie-accurate front, and later a **Simpson model 49MC VU-meter**.
+I was lucky to score a **Simpson model 49L VU-meter** and a **Simpson model 49MC VU-meter**. both with the movie-accurate front.
 They are illuminated through two 6V incandescent light bulbs.
 The additional red pointer was added by drilling a hole into the front (which should be in the center of the original pointer's turning circle), bending some steel spring wire (0.4mm) and attaching this wire with a screw.

 The **model 142 VU-meters**, while perfectly usable electronically, are a bit smaller (4.25x3.9" vs 4.66x4.2") and look different on the back; their barrel is thicker (3.25" vs 2.78" in diameter), and the screws are not at the outer corners but closer to the barrel.
 There are special files in the [DIY/enclosure](/DIY/enclosure) folder for model 142 dimensions.
 Unfortunately, the barrel is so big that it does not allow for a simple hole for the "Empty" light; this must be done another way.

 If you can't find a model 49 VU-meter or consider the 142 too far off, you could try a Simpson voltmeter.
 Models 29, 39, 49, 59 or 79 fit size-wise; ammeters in principle work but should be in a mA or uA range.
-Many meters are for voltages/currents beyond what the Control Board can deliver, but often they can be modified: For instance, the **Simpson model 49 0-50V DC voltmeter** has a 50K resistor inside; if this resistor is bridged, the meter shows full scale at 0.0375V.
+Many meters are for voltages/currents beyond what the Control Board can deliver, but often they can be modified: For instance, the **Simpson model 29 0-50V DC voltmeter** has a 50K resistor inside; if this resistor is bridged, the meter shows full scale at 0.0375V.
 With a 5K6 resistor it shows full scale at approx 5V, which is perfectly usable.
 But again: You need to compromise on the "Empty" light, since non-illuminated Simpson meters are too thin.

 Tested meter options and configuration:

 <table>
   <tr><td>Meter</td><td>Modification</td><td>R5/R6</td><td>Gauge type setting</td></tr>
   <tr><td>Simpson models 49, 142 VU meters</td><td>None</td><td>330R/3k3</td><td>Standard VU-Meter</td></tr>
-  <tr><td>Simpson model 49 0-50V DC voltmeter</td><td>Internal resistor needs to be bridged</td><td>0R/5k6</td><td>Generic Analog (0-5V)</td></tr>
+  <tr><td>Simpson model 29 0-50V DC voltmeter</td><td>Internal resistor needs to be bridged</td><td>0R/5k6</td><td>Generic Analog (0-5V)</td></tr>
-  <tr><td>Simpson model 49 0-250mA DC ammeter</td><td>Internal coil resistor (looks like wire wrapped around paper) in the rear, close to the bottom, needs to be removed: No need to take the meter apart; just cut the two blank wires leading from the terminals towards the center, the coil resistor will fall out then (be sure to bend down the remaining stubs so that they don't touch anything), the other resistor can remain.</td><td>0R/1k0</td><td>Generic Analog (0-5V)</td></tr>
+  <tr><td>Simpson model 29 0-250mA DC ammeter</td><td>Internal coil resistor (looks like wire wrapped around paper) in the rear, close to the bottom, needs to be removed: No need to take the meter apart; just cut the two blank wires leading from the terminals towards the center, the coil resistor will fall out then (be sure to bend down the remaining stubs so that they don't touch anything), the other resistor can remain.</td><td>0R/1k0</td><td>Generic Analog (0-5V)</td></tr>
 </table>

 Unusable:
-- Simpson model 49 voltmeter 0-250V AC
+- Simpson model 59(?) voltmeter 0-250V AC

 >How to take apart a Simpson meter: Those meters are very delicate.
-They have tiny sprial springs and other parts which need to be handled with care.
-To take a meter apart in order to access the "electronics" (resistors, caps, diodes, etc), unskrew the two nuts _on the bottom_ of the meter (usually 5.5mm), then carefully lift the meter's mechanics out of the case.
-Never unscrew anything on top of the mechanic!
+They have tiny sprial springs and other parts which need to be handled with outmost care.
+To take a meter apart in order to access the "electronics" (resistors, caps, diodes, etc), unskrew the two nuts _on the bottom_ of the meter (usually 5.5mm; below the input terminals) and remove nuts and washers from input terminals, then carefully lift the meter's mechanics out of the case.
+Never unscrew anything on top of the mechanics!
 Before reassembly, check for washers or other metal parts the magnet might have attracted.

 To find out suitable resistor values for R5/R6 on the Control Board, please see [here](#appendix-a-resistors-for-gauges).